Sorin Group: History

-In 1996, the Group launched an internal project to develop a coronary angioplasty product line (catheters and stents).
-In this rapidly growing business, Sorin Biomedica was able to benefit from technological cross fertilization and to leverage its twenty years of experience in developing artificial cardiac valves, particularly those using CarboFilm technology.
-In 1999, Sorin Biomedica began marketing its Sorin CarboStent, which gained a significant market share in just a few years thanks to its outstanding clinical characteristics.
+In 1996, Sorin Biomedica launched its own program to create a line of coronary angioplasty products – catheters and stents.
+The project was based on the company's previous experience with artificial cardiac valves and Carbofilm coating technology.
+The Carbostent was designed as a balloon-expandable coronary stent coated with Carbofilm; development started in the late 1990s and initial clinical experience in 1998.
+Sorin Biomedica subsequently introduced the Carbostent commercially, and the device was documented among the coronary stents available in Europe in the early 2000s.

 In 1997, the Group divested its Immunodiagnostics operations, since their development would have required massive investments in R&D to keep pace with technological evolution.
 Moreover, they offered no synergies with the Group's Cardiovascular Medical Devices operations, which had become its core business following the acquisition of Shiley.

 In May 1999, Snia bought Cobe Cardiovascular, a company based in Denver, Colorado, that was its main competitor in the cardiac surgery market.
 This acquisition propelled Sorin Biomedica to the top of the world cardiovascular market and made it the U.S. leader in the industry.
 The old Shiley operations were transferred to Denver, and the Cobe/Dideco/Sorin sales organizations were quickly streamlined.

 In 2000, Sorin Biomedica was merged into and absorbed by Snia, and its shares were withdrawn from listing.
 In May 2001, the Snia Group purchased Ela Medical from Sanofi - Synthélabo.
 The acquisition of Ela Medical, a company with production facilities in Paris, France, strengthened the Group's position in the cardiac rhythm management market (pacemakers and implantable defibrillators).
 Ela Medical's assets included a vast portfolio of patents, a direct sales presence in the U.S. market and a line of FDA-approved products, as well as a respectable share of the European market.

 In April 2002, the Snia Group acquired from Dialinvest S.A. control of Soludia, a French company specializing in the manufacture of dialysis solutions, thereby strengthening the product portfolio and European presence of the Renal Care Business Unit.
 In January 2003, the Snia Group bought from Centerpulse the CarboMedics Group, a U.S. producer of mechanical heart valves based in Austin, Texas, and Mitroflow, a Canadian-based producer of tissue valves.
 This acquisition significantly strengthened the position of the Sorin Group in the cardiovascular industry and increased its penetration of the U.S. market.
 In addition, the acquisition made Sorin the world co-leader in mechanical heart valves and significantly expanded its tissue valve business.

 In January 2004, following Snia's partial proportional demerger, the Sorin Group, which is headed by the holding company Sorin S.p.A., had been listed independently on the Online Stock Market of Borsa Italiana.

-A reversal of a decade of downsizing at the Denver (Arvada), USA location is due to recent transfer of Sorin's Plymouth, MN operations into part of the vacated site in Denver.
+The facility in Arvada, Colorado had been downsizing its operations for a decade until the operations in Plymouth, Minnesota was transferred to the vacant Arvada facility.